 Minor works or repairs exemption

-Clause 35 of the Regulation now outlines that minor works or repairs that do not affect the mechanical operation or structure of a vehicle or any vehicle safety features (such as impact sensors and airbags) are not repair work.
+Clause 35 of the Regulation outlines that minor works or repairs that do not affect the mechanical operation or structure of a vehicle or any vehicle safety features (such as impact sensors and airbags) are not repair work.
 Any work that meets these requirements does not need to be done by a licensed worker.
-Go to the accessories and minor repairs guidelines page for a list of non repair work.
+Refer to clause 35 and also the accessories and minor repairs guidelines page for a list of non repair work.

 Licensing requirements for repair work on heavy vehicles